rawhat/mist/README.md

 import mist.{Connection, ResponseData}

 pub fn main() {
-  // This would be the selector for the hypothetic pubsub system messages let selector = process.new_selector() let state = Nil
+  // These values are for the Websocket process initialized below let selector = process.new_selector() let state = Nil